Gaurav-Wankhede/AegisIDE/core/workflow/optimize.md

 1. Monitor performance in production
 2. Continue profiling for new bottlenecks
 3. Apply learned patterns to other code
-4. Share optimization knowledge via @mcp:byterover-mcp
+4. Share optimization knowledge via @mcp:memory